How to Cope When a Friend Cuts You Off

 Pray for Your Friend

-Pray for healing for your friend, and for restoration of the friendship, if it is God's will.
+Pray for healing for your friend, and pray for the restoration of the friendship, if it is God's will.
 As long as you are burdened by the broken friendship, continue to pray about it, giving it over to the Lord.
-Pray that the person will make contact with you, and restore the relationship, if possible.
+Pray that the person will make contact with you and restore the relationship, if possible.
 But most of all, pray for the person to be healed, comforted, encouraged, blessed, and be made right with the Lord.

 Forgive Your Friend